John Durham: Awards and accolades

 In 2011, Durham was included on The New Republic's list of Washington's most powerful, least famous people.

 In 2004, Durham was decorated with the Attorney General's Award for Exceptional Service and, in 2012, with the Attorney General's Award for Distinguished Service.

 Personal life

+Mr. Durham is a staunch Catholic.
 According to CNN, Durham is "press-shy" and is known for his tendency to avoid the media.
 United States Attorney Deirdre Daly once described him as "tireless, fair and aggressive" while United States Senator Chris Murphy characterized him as "tough-nosed ... apolitical and serious".